iamsaura8h/TaskManagementApp/README.md

  * This documentation outlines the key architectural decisions and progress made in the frontend.
  */

-# 🧠 Task Management API
+# 🧠 Task Management App

 A **modern, production-ready REST API** for managing tasks with authentication and CRUD operations.
 Built with **Express.js (ESM)**, **MongoDB**, and **JWT Authentication**, this project showcases clean backend architecture and is deployable out of the box.